Gibbard's theorem: Serial dictatorship

 We assume that each voter communicates a strict weak order over the candidates.
 The serial dictatorship is defined as follows.
 If voter 1 has a unique most-liked candidate, then this candidate is elected.
-Otherwise, possible outcomes are restricted to his ex-aequo most-liked candidates and the other candidates are eliminated.
+Otherwise, possible outcomes are restricted to his equally most-liked candidates and the other candidates are eliminated.
 Then voter 2's ballot is examined: if he has a unique best-liked candidate among the non-eliminated ones, then this candidate is elected.
 Otherwise, the list of possible outcomes is reduced again, etc. If there is still several non-eliminated candidates after all ballots have been examined, then an arbitrary tie-breaking rule is used.

 This game form is strategyproof: whatever the preferences of a voter, he has a dominant strategy that consists in declaring his sincere preference order.
 It is also dictatorial, and its dictator is voter 1: if he wishes to see candidate $a$ elected, then he just has to communicate a preference order where $a$ is the unique most-liked candidate.